 AVSC's Nordic Programs are designed for children to progress in ability and commitment from our Bill Koch (BK) programs through the high school Team/Programs (see development pipeline flow chart on page 5).
-Coaching staff recommendations based on age and ability are listed below.
+Coaching staff program recommendations based on age and ability are listed below.
 There is some purposeful age overlap built into program descriptions for parent discretion.
 Parents are encouraged to discuss their child's preferences with a coach.

-Age Group Birth Year Ability Program Recommendation U8 2013 and 2014 All One Day BK Program U10 2011 and 2012 Beginner One or Two-day BK Program U10 2011 and 2012 Advanced Two-day BK Program U12 2009 and 2010 Beginner Two-day BK Program or Devo Team U12 2009 and 2010 Advanced Devo Team U14 2007 and 2008 All Devo Team U16 2005 and 2006 Beginner High School Program (if 9 th grade) or Devo Team (if 8th grade) U16 2005 and 2006 Advanced High School Program or National Comp Team U18 & U20 2001 to 2004 Beginner High School Program U18 & U20 2001 to 2004 Advanced High School Program or National Comp Team
+Age Group Birth Year Ability Program Recommendation U8 2014 and 2015 All One Day BK Program U10 2012 and 2013 Beginner One or Two-day BK Program U10 2012 and 2013 Advanced Two-day BK Program U12 2010 and 2011 Beginner Two-day BK Program or Devo Team U12 2010 and 2011 Advanced Devo Team U14 2008 and 2009 All Devo Team U16 2006 and 2007 Beginner National Comp (if in 9 th grade or Devo team if in 8 th Grade) U16 2006 and 2007 Advanced National Comp Team U18 & U20 2002 to 2005 Beginner National Comp Team U18 & U20 2002 to 2005 Advanced National Comp Team

 At the Bill Koch and Devo levels, racing is not required.
-For Bill Koch participants who express interest, there are age appropriate events and races.
+For Bill Koch participants who express interest, there are age-appropriate events and races.
 At the Comp level, we become a racing team.
 Although we have no ability requirements and beginners are welcome, participants are expected to compete in races, set goals, and strive for personal improvement.

 For a complete description of each program, use the programs tab on the AVSC Website under Winter Programs/Nordic.
 Click Programs, then choose Aspen Programs or Spring Gulch Programs.
-Here you can view program descriptions, days of the week, practice times, gear requirements, and program specific coaching staff (See the 'Website Familiarization' section of this handbook to acquaint yourself with the Website).
+Here you can view program descriptions, days of the week, practice times, gear requirements, and program specific coaching staff (See the 'Website Familiarization' section below to acquaint yourself with the Website).